manfredspitze/pygame-draw-background-scene/README.md

 Please see the wiki at the top of your GitHub window.

-The wiki contains project instructions and examples for you to review.
+The wiki contains instructions for drawing your Pygame background scene.